The State of Private Equity in 2024: Impact on the Practice of Dermatology

 Kroin: From a hospital perspective and a payer perspective, we continue to see consolidation within the hospital systems with multibillion-dollar organizations.
 Payers continue to post their most profitable quarters.
 Those two categories continue to have leverage against the independent practitioner.
 Private equity can allow you to have a backbone and perhaps achieve economies of scale to fight the insurance companies and ultimately address and renegotiate your rates based on inflation.
 It just needs to be structured the right way to provide a backbone for independent practitioners by supporting them across purchasing, renegotiating with payers, revenue cycle, and everything in between.

-From a perspective of moving forward and ultimately sharing best practices and things along those lines, that is a potential benefit as well.
+From a go-forward perspective, sharing best practices and affiliating with like-minded high-performing peers is a major benefit as well.
 We recently worked with a doctor who was very focused on expanding her clinical research program.
 She was constrained by having only a couple locations and a half-dozen doctors.
 She evaluated private equity based on who could really support her clinical research program and perhaps expand it.
 The group she chose was very supportive of that.
-So, again, there are the good groups that continue to figure out ways to have practitioners under their umbrella share best practices.
-There are groups that encourage being pioneers in technologies and devices.
-There are groups that really say, “If you have a thought around an initiative that you want, perhaps in research, let’s see how we can support it to help grow the field of dermatology and continue to move the advancement of medicine forward.”
+So, again, there are the good groups that continue to figure out ways to have practitioners under their umbrella share best practices and add their unique value.
+There are also groups that encourage being pioneers in technologies and devices.
+There are groups that really say, “If you have a thought around an initiative that you want to pursue, perhaps in research, let’s see how we can support it to help grow the field of dermatology and continue to move the advancement of medicine forward.”
 There are several private equity groups that encourage collaboration and thought leadership.
-They encourage being pioneers because that helps their reputation, of course.
+They encourage being pioneers and thought leaders because that only enhances their brand and reputation.

 WHAT IS THE BIGGEST TAKEAWAY IN THIS DISCUSSION?

 Kroin: It is a very interesting time within dermatology because there are a lot of moving pieces.
 You have the scenario with the expansion of service lines within the core medical dermatology into cosmetics, medical spas, and plastic surgery.
-At the same time, a lot is happening with mergers and second or third capital events with new capital coming in.
+At the same time, a lot is happening with mergers and second or third sale events with new capital coming in.
 The biggest takeaway is that, if you are exploring or thinking about exploring private equity, it’s so important to be educated on what the deal looks like and ensure that you will be just as excited after the deal as you are before.
 Do your homework and understand the level of control you’ll maintain, the type of resources that they can provide, and what type of track record each group has.
+When we catch up with our clients two years after their partnership is consummated and ask “Would you do it again?”
+And the answer is a resounding yes, we know we’ve done our job.

 Ready to Claim Your Credits?